Dylantcs/geekhack-pipeline/README.md

 We webscrape the main Group Buy (GB) pages and their sub forums for descriptions of the GB.
 We then store this data in a `undecided` format for retrieval/usage later on

+## Status

+- Webscraping (In progress)
+    - Collate all GB details and user posts within GB sub-forums (In progress)
+    - Update info on a schedules basis
+- PostgreSQL DB setup
+- Schedule Update code to run using Airflow + Kafka

 ## Getting started [DEV]

 Run the following lines to get started: